Unboundedness of some higher Euler classes: Proof of Theorems and

 where the product is taken over all connected components of $O_i$.
 Similarly, let

-Let $\tilde{G}$ be the covering group of $G = \Homeo_0(M)$ as given at the beginning of this section; i.e. the central extension $0 \to \Z \to \tilde{G} \to G \to 1$.
+Let $\widetilde{G}$ be the covering group of $G = \Homeo_0(M)$ as given at the beginning of this section; i.e. the central extension $0 \to \Z \to \widetilde{G} \to G \to 1$.
 One definition of this covering group is as the set of equivalence classes of paths based at the identity in $G$, where two paths are equivalent if they have the same endpoint and their union is an element of $\pi_1(G)$ that belongs to the subgroup $\pi_1(G)/\iota(\Z)$.
 The group operation is pointwise multiplication, or equivalently, concatenation.
-In this interpretation, the inclusion of $n \in \Z$ into $\tilde{G}$ is given by a path $g_t$ in $G$, $t\in [0,1]$ that rotates (nonexceptional) fibers by an angle of $2\pi n t$ at time $t$.
+In this interpretation, the inclusion of $n \in \Z$ into $\widetilde{G}$ is given by a path $g_t$ in $G$, $t\in [0,1]$ that rotates (nonexceptional) fibers by an angle of $2\pi n t$ at time $t$.

 Now we return to the machinery of Section \ref{prelim sec}.
 Consider the map of a genus 3 surface group into $G$ where the images of the standard generators are $a_i$ and $b_i$ as defined above.
-The paths $a_i(t)$ and $b_i(t)$ give lifts of $a_i$ and $b_i$ to $\tilde{G}$, with commutator $[a_i(t), b_i(t)]$ a path from the identity to a map that rotates fibers by $2\pi K \lambda_i(x)$.
+The paths $a_i(t)$ and $b_i(t)$ give lifts of $a_i$ and $b_i$ to $\widetilde{G}$, with commutator $[a_i(t), b_i(t)]$ a path from the identity to a map that rotates fibers by $2\pi K \lambda_i(x)$.
 Hence, $\prod_{i=1}^3 [a_i(t), b_i(t)]$ represents $K \in \Z$.
 Thus, if $\rho$ is the associated map of the surface group, and $e$ the Euler class in $H^2(G, \Z)$, this means that $\langle \rho_*(\Sigma), e \rangle = K$.
 Since $K$ can be chosen arbitrarily, this proves Theorem \ref{surface group thm}.

-\begin{rem} The constructions above can likely be realized in the smooth category (i.e. with a homomorphism $\pi_1(\Sigma_3) \to \Diff_0(M)$), however, more care would be needed in the construction of the bump functions, as not all convex, smooth bump functions on a disc are smoothly conjugate. \end{rem}
+\begin{rem} The constructions above can likely be realized in the smooth category (i.e. with a homomorphism $\pi_1(\Sigma_3) \to \Diff_0(M)$), however, some more care is needed in the construction of the bump functions, as not all convex, smooth bump functions on a disc are smoothly conjugate. \end{rem}